Uberi/University-Notes/PHIL145/PHIL145.md

 Science can also be defined by its use of peer review and the way it takes advantage of social cognition.
 It may be that the structure of the communities themselves determine whether a practice is science or not.

 Science is simply application of critical thinking to empirical evidence.
 Instead of focusing on what is and isn't science, we should instead focus on what methods of generating information are reliable.

+A **single blind** study is one where the participants are not given all the information, but the experimentors are, to avoid bias.

+A **double blind** study is one where both the participants and experiments are not given all the information, to avoid bias.

 ### Consistency